 Most pubs in Worsley are dog friendly, making pit stops on a canalside walk with your four-legged friends a refreshing breeze.

 The Bridgewater Hotel is a large pub in the centre of Worsley village overlooking the Bridgewater Canal.
 It was refurbished in early 2018, making the bar shorter and creating more seating.
-There are a number of separate areas and alcoves including a pool table and a raised seating area with TV screens to watch the footy.
+There are a number of separate areas and alcoves, including a pool table and a raised seating area with TV screens to watch the footy.

 Named after the principal engineer of the Bridgewater Canal, the John Gilbert is the most popular pub in Worsley.
-A refurbishment in 2015 saw the interior change from barrels, nooks and crannies to a bright open plan space.
+A refurbishment in 2015 saw the interior change from barrels, nooks and crannies to a bright open-plan space.
 The range of beverages doubled in size and includes a huge range of cask beers, gins and cocktails.
 They promise a perfect G&T or they’ll replace it for free.

 Located in the heart of Worsley and co-owned by school friends Ryan Giggs, Kelvin Gregory and Bernie Taylor, George’s Dining Room & Bar boasts modern British cuisine in a bright and comfortable space.
-A Sunday roast accompanied by live music is a must.
+Of course, a Sunday roast accompanied by live music is a must.
 The venue also boasts a balcony terrace where, if you’re lucky, you can sit, eat and drink overlooking the Bridgewater Canal.
 Even better, the bar serves I Love MCR Strawberry Jam Gin.